PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Requests
 Requests onto the server were made according to the HTTP protocol, with a token included in the Authorization header to authenticate a user on the backend.
 Data is transmitted using JSON objects in the request body, as well as the GeoJSON format in the special case of geofence communication.
 (See GeoJSON chapter).

 To avoid a constant repetition of boilerplate code inside each controller, ASP.NET Core middleware is used to authenticate the user using the token provided in each request.
+Figure 2.4 is a sequence diagram showing the communication between the front- and backend applications.

 \begin{figure}[H]
 	\centering
   \includegraphics[width=0.75\textwidth]{source/figures/seq_rest.png}
-	\caption{[Communication between the two applications]A sample sequence diagram of how the two applications communicate with each other.
-In this case fetching a list of geofences and afterwards adding a new one.}
+	\caption{Communication between the two applications.}
 	\label{fig2_4}
 \end{figure}